Contest overview

 Awarded to the film that most effectively incorporates the required line of dialogue (provided at the start of the contest) in a creative, impactful, or unexpected way.
 Judges will look for originality, integration into the story, and how naturally the dialogue fits within the film's tone and context.

-Best Use of Location -
+Best Use of Genre -

 Judges Choice -